8 Tips To De-Stress Your December

 - Give presents that delight the receiver, and therefore delight you.
 You don’t go over budget, and most of the time your present is something you make or do for the recipient-- with your child, easily and joyfully.

 Does this fantasy seem alluring, but impossible?
 It isn’t.
-More and more families are saying no to the Holiday Frenzy and inviting connection, joy and reflection into their homes in December.
+More and more families are saying no to the Holiday Frenzy and inviting connection, joy and peaceful reflection into their homes in December.
 Here's how.

 1. Decide what’s really important to you and just say No to everything else.